3.3.2 Domestic Abuse

 While the cross-government definition above applies to those aged 16 or above, 'Adolescent to parent violence and abuse '(APVA) can involve children under 16 as well as over 16.
 See: Information guide: adolescent to parent violence and abuse (APVA) Home Office.

-For more details of the national plans to tackle domestic violence and abuse see: Ending Violence against Women and Girls Strategy 2016 – 2020 March 2016.
+For more details of the national plans to tackle domestic violence and abuse see: Tackling violence against women and girls strategy - GOV.UK.
 This is intended to set out a life course approach to ensure that all victims – and their families - have access to the right support at the right time to help them live free from violence and abuse.

 Police definition of Domestic Abuse